-R. Gardner, Games for Business and Economics (New York: John Wiley & Sons, Inc., 1995), 3.
+27 R. Gardner, Games for Business and Economics (New York: John Wiley & Sons, Inc., 1995), 133.

 The next modeling step is to lay a foundation for the co-existence of utilities and nonutilities in the spot market for generation by cataloguing some of the causes and effects of restructuring the electricity industry.
 It is undeniable that many utilities are losing customers and contract sales to nonutility generators.
 As far as the utilities are concerned, both effects of industry restructuring either release generation resources for other uses or strand them.
 One of the other uses is an increased capability to make sales in the spot market for generation.
-Meanwhile, nonutility generators competing with the utilities generally produce in the range of the upward-sloping, average-cost, and marginal-cost segments of their cost functions.
-Hence, they are in the position to gain economically by offering their residual (i.e., noncontracted for) electric power for sale in spot market for generation is apt to offer economic opportunities of this nature for low-cost nonutilities, and if so, then the open access rules go a long way toward assuring its efficient delivery.
+Meanwhile, nonutility generators competing with the utilities generally produce in the range of the upward-sloping, average-cost, and marginal-cost segments of their cost functions.29 Hence, they are in the position to gain economically by offering their residual (i.e., noncontracted for) electric power for sale in spot markets at prices that are greater than or equal to their short-run marginal cost.
+The spot market for generation is apt to offer economic opportunities of this nature for low-cost nonutilities, and if so, then the open access rules go a long way toward assuring its efficient delivery.
 Therefore, the odds are in favor of the spot market containing some nonutility generators.

-&lt;sup>28 Ibid., 119-124.
+28 Ibid., 119-124.

-&lt;sup>29 Thompson et al., Economies of Scale and Vertical Integration, ii.
+29 Thompson et al., Economies of Scale and Vertical Integration, ii.